Njengah/woocommerce-send-to-mpesa-payment/README.txt

  Yes, this is a custom WooCommerce payment gateway that will not work without WooCommerce.

-= Does it support Mpesa Till and Paybill APIs =
+= Does it support Mpesa Till and Paybill API ? =

-No this a plugin for direct payments by sending money from one customer number to the shop owner number.
+No, this a plugin for direct payments by sending money from one customer number to the shop owner number.

 == Screenshots ==